What is meditation?

 Try a beginner’s class, or read up about different types of meditations used in yoga and other world religions and traditions and see what resonates with you before you start.
 There are loads of helpful videos on youtube, hours of soothing background music to get you in the mood or guided meditations.
 If this is your first time, try positive affirmations, guided imagery or relaxed full body scans (yoga nidra) and see what works for you.
 Guided meditations are great if you need the support and a focus for your mind to listen to something to allow your body to relax.
 Mindbliss is a great app with a full audio library depending on your mood, experience, or time of the day - right on your phone to help you develop a daily meditation practice.

 Silent Meditation Retreats

 An ancient Buddhist meditation practice which has seeped into yoga is vipassana or silent meditation.
 Vipassanas are usually 10 days or longer and allow you a time of deep spiritual transformation with no outside distractions.
 Silent retreats offer a similar but gentler structure, where you can come for the day or several days as you like, to slow down, connect to yourself whilst feel supported in a group of other people meditating.
 Being silent for a couple of days can be quite emotional and challenging but allows us the time to really listen as to what is going on inside our head when we are not being distracted.
 Silent meditation retreats can be lifechanging and can help us re-discover our creativity, to connect in and love ourselves and to access our intuition by hearing our authentic voice within us that is so often silenced.

 Bali Silent Retreat

-If you want to deepen your meditation and experience a few days of peace, quiet and serenity come and meditate in Bali at the base of the holy mountain Batu Karu with Bali Silent Retreat.
+If you want to deepen your meditation and experience a few days of peace, quiet and serenity come for a few days or a week of meditation in Bali at the base of the holy mountain Batu Karu with Bali Silent Retreat.